vivr/vr1/src/notes/2023-11-05-procreate-notes.md

 ### Paint, Smudge and Erase

 The Paint, Smudge, and Erase tools are essential for creating and refining digital artwork.

-The Paint tool is used for applying colour to the canvas, creating strokes, and adding details to your artwork.
-The Smudge tool simulates the effect of smearing or blending wet paint on a canvas.
+- The **Paint** tool is used for applying colour to the canvas, creating strokes, and adding details to your artwork.

+- The **Smudge** tool simulates the effect of smearing or blending wet paint on a canvas.
 It's great for creating smooth transitions between colours and softening edges.

-The Erase tool is used to remove parts of your artwork or correct mistakes.
-It's essentially a brush that erases pixels on the canvas.
+- The **Erase** tool is used to remove parts of your artwork or correct mistakes.

 ### Colours